turbomarko/turbo-drf/README.rst

 * `Exploring with Cookiecutter`_ - Dec.
 3, 2016
 * `Introduction to Cookiecutter-Django`_ - Feb.
 19, 2016
 * `Django and GitLab - Running Continuous Integration and tests with your FREE account`_ - May.
 11, 2016
-* `Development and Deployment of Cookiecutter-Django on Fedora`_ - Jan.
-18, 2016
 * `Development and Deployment of Cookiecutter-Django via Docker`_ - Dec.
 29, 2015
 * `How to create a Django Application using Cookiecutter and Django 1.8`_ - Sept.
 12, 2015